johnzhou721/desmos-graphs/README.md

 # desmos-3d-graphs
 Some of my Desmos Graphs.
-Maintained in DesModder Text Mode BETA format.
+Maintained in DesModder Text Mode BETA format.  ``.desmos`` files are just plain text files, not any format.

 ## Usage